Ski: Alpine

 Alpine skis, also called downhill skis, are skis designed specifically for lift-assisted resort runs.

 Ski design has evolved enormously since the beginnings of the modern sport in mid-19th-century Norway.
 Modern skis typically have steel edges, camber, side cut, and possibly reverse camber.
 During the 1990s side cut became more pronounced to make it easier to carve turns.
 Alpine skis typically have fixed-heel bindings.
-Specialised types of alpine skis exist for certain uses, including twin-tip skis for freestyle skiing, slalom skis, GS Skis, powder skis, telemark skis and monoskis.
+Specialised types of alpine skis exist for certain uses, including twin-tip skis for freestyle skiing, slalom skis, GS skis, powder skis, telemark skis and monoskis.

+The following table shows different kinds of alpine ski types and their uses within a downhill skiing context.

 Backcountry

 Backcountry skiing, also known as off-piste skiing, is any form of skiing done outside of ski area boundaries.
-Most of the time this type of skiing is done with alpine touring skis, or telemark gear, where skiers take advantage of climbing skins and a detachable heal, to ski uphill.
+Most of the time this type of skiing is done with alpine touring skis, or telemark gear, where skiers take advantage of climbing skins and a detachable heel, to ski uphill.
 When the skier reaches the top of the area they want to ski down, they take off the climbing skins and make the necessary preparations to ski back down.
 Backcountry terrain can also be accessed with standard alpine equipment by riding a lift uphill at a ski resort and then leaving the resort boundary.
 However, this is more commonly known as sidecountry because of its immediate access from a ski lift.